xuxiangsun/ST-Data/README.md

 #### Prepare datasets
 The datasets should be downloaded and formatted in `./datasets` as that in `./datasets_dict/tree.txt`.

-#### Qiuck Start
+#### Quick Start
 #### Training your own victim
 In our code, we provide the codes regarding training your own victim.
 To this end, please run the following command:
 ```
 CUDA_VISIBLE_DEVICES=<gpuid> python ./tools/train_backbone.py --dataroot ./datasets/<data> --model backbone --backbone <net> --niter <E> --batch_size <B> --lr 0.1 --name backbone/<data>_<net>
 ```
 Here, `--name` is to determine where the trained weight of the victim <net> is saved.
-You should use the above format to set the value of `--name`, or the pretrained victim could not be found by our code.
+You should use the above format to set the value of `--name`, or the pre-trained victim could not be found by our code.

 After that, the trained weights will be saved at `./checkpoints/backbone/<data>_<net>/latest_net_backbone.pth`, which will be called by the following step.